Astana International Financial Centre: Islamic Finance

-The AIFC provides legal framework for Islamic Finance, including Islamic Banking Business and other activities carried out in accordance with the principles of Shari’ah.
+The AIFC provides legal framework for Islamic Finance, including Islamic Banking Business and other activities carried out in accordance with the principles of Shari'ah.

 In February 2024, the AIFC expanded the list of financial services which its resident companies can provide to clients in Kazakhstan.
 Now Islamic finance services can be provided to individuals and legal entities in any currency not only by Islamic banks and Islamic insurance companies, but also by Islamic financial institutions for consumer finance, installment financing, Islamic leasing, trade finance.

 To attract companies to AIFC, the minimum authorised capital requirements for Islamic banks and financial organisations have been reduced until May 2026.
 Additionally, financial companies licensed by the AIFC regulator are exempt from paying CIT and VAT, including Islamic banking, non-banking, Islamic insurance, and reinsurance companies.

-The AIFC’s initiatives aimed at the development and promotion of the Islamic finance industry have allowed Kazakhstan to enter the prestigious global rankings in this area.
-According to the Global Islamic Finance Report (GIFR), in 2022 Kazakhstan ranked 18th in the index, ahead of countries such as the UK, the USA, Singapore, China, as well as 14th position in the Global Report on the Islamic Economy (GIEI) index.
-Currently in the AIFC are registered several companies which provide services in the field of Islamic banking and financing, consulting in the field of Shari’ah and Islamic fintech (Al Saqr Islamic Bank, Alif Islamic Bank, Kazakhstan Islamic Finance Company, etc.).
+The AIFC's initiatives aimed at the development and promotion of the Islamic finance industry have allowed Kazakhstan to enter the prestigious global rankings in this area.
+According to the Global Islamic Finance Report (GIFR), in 2022 Kazakhstan ranked 18th in the index, ahead of countries such as the UK, the US, Singapore, China, as well as 14th position in the Global Report on the Islamic Economy (GIEI) index.
+Currently in the AIFC are registered several companies which provide services in the field of Islamic banking and financing, consulting in the field of Shari'ah and Islamic fintech (Al Saqr Islamic Bank, Alif Islamic Bank, Kazakhstan Islamic Finance Company, etc.).

 Asset management

 The AIFC has created a legal framework for asset management in various formats.
 Asset management includes, among other things, collective investment management, investment management, fund management support, investment advisory services, investment transaction management, and management of multilateral and organised trading platforms.

 This sector demonstrates rapid growth.
-The volume of assets under management (AUM) in the AIFC increased by 82% from USD 585 million at the beginning of 2023 to USD 1 billion at the end of the same year.
+The volume of assets under management (AUM) in the AIFC increased by 82% from US$585 million at the beginning of 2023 to US$1 billion at the end of the same year.
 The number of registered funds increased in 2023 from 20 to 37.
-The volume of investment funds’ assets under management amounted to USD 616 million.
+The volume of investment funds' assets under management amounted to US$616 million.